Memento mori

-The most common motif is a skull, often accompanied by one or more bones.
-Often this alone is enough to evoke the trope, but other motifs such as a coffin, hourglass and wilting flowers signify the impermanence of human life.
-Often these function within a work whose main subject is something else, such as a portrait, but the vanitas is an artistic genre where the theme of death is the main subject.
-The Danse Macabre and Death personified with a scythe as the Grim Reaper are even more direct evocations of the trope.
+The most common motif is a skull, often accompanied by bones.
+Often, this alone is enough to evoke the trope, but other motifs include a coffin, hourglass, or wilting flowers to signify the impermanence of life.
+Often, these would accompany a different central subject within a wider work, such as portraiture; however, the concept includes standalone genres such as the vanitas and Danse Macabre in visual art and cadaver monuments in sculpture.

 Pronunciation and translation

 In English, the phrase is typically pronounced /məˈmɛntoʊ ˈmɔri/, mə-MEN-toh-_-MOR-ee.